-5. From the top menu, select Edit > Paste Special or press Ctrl + B (Windows/Linux) or $\mathbb{H}$ + B (Mac OS X).
+From the top menu, select Edit > Paste Special or press Ctrl + B (Windows/Linux) or

+3 + B (Mac OS X).
+The Paste Special dialog box opens.

 - 6. In the Paste Special dialog box, select the Advanced tab. - 7.
-In the Drawings section, select the Update Drawing Pivot option.
+In the Drawings section, select the Update Drawing Pivot option. - 8.
+Click OK.

-NOTE: You can also copy and paste the pivot from one drawing to another using the keyboard shortcuts Ctrl + C and Ctrl + V (Windows/Linux) or $\mathbb{H}$ + C and $\mathbb{H}$ + V (Mac OS X) when the drawing pivot tool is active and the focus is around the Camera view.
+NOTE: You can also copy and paste the pivot from one drawing to another using the keyboard shortcuts Ctrl + C and Ctrl + V (Windows/Linux) or H + C and H + V (Mac OS X) when the drawing pivot tool is active and the focus is around the Camera view.